 Stadium: Estadio BBVA — hosting 5 matches.

-Monterrey is the business capital of northern Mexico — sleek, modern, and underestimated as a travel destination.
-The city sits in a dramatic mountain landscape (the Cerro de la Silla peak is iconic on the skyline), and it has a strong football culture anchored by Club Rayados and Club Tigres, two of the most competitive clubs in Liga MX.
+Monterrey is the business capital of northern Mexico: sleek, modern, and underrated as a travel destination.
+The city sits in a dramatic mountain landscape (Cerro de la Silla looms over the skyline), and it has a strong football culture anchored by Club Rayados and Club Tigres, two of Liga MX's most competitive clubs.

-Where to watch: Barrio Antiguo (the Old Quarter) is the city's cultural heart and bar district — think cobbled streets, colonial architecture, and cantinas that open onto the pavement.
-The Paseo Santa Lucía (an urban canal lined with restaurants) is a pleasant place to catch a match at a waterfront terrace.
+Where to watch: Barrio Antiguo, the Old Quarter, is the city's cultural heart and bar district — cobbled streets, colonial buildings, cantinas that spill out onto the sidewalk.
+The Paseo Santa Lucía (an urban canal lined with restaurants) is a good spot to catch a match at a waterfront table.
 For something more contemporary, the Valle and San Pedro Garza García suburbs have a cluster of modern sports bars popular with the local professional class.

-Between matches: The Parque Fundidora — a converted industrial complex — is one of the best urban parks in Mexico, with a MARCO museum of contemporary art.
-The Grutas de García (dramatic limestone caves about an hour out of the city) are worth a half-day if you have time between matches.
+Between matches: Parque Fundidora, a converted industrial complex, is one of the best urban parks in Mexico, with the MARCO contemporary art museum on site.
+The Grutas de García, dramatic limestone caves about an hour out of the city, are worth a half day if you have a gap between matches.

-Safety tip: Monterrey has historically had security challenges, particularly in peripheral areas.
-The tourist corridor (Barrio Antiguo, Valle, San Pedro) is well-established and actively managed.
-During a major FIFA event, security presence will be significantly elevated.
-Standard urban vigilance applies: don't display expensive equipment conspicuously, use ride-hailing apps, and travel with others at night.
+Safety tip: Monterrey has had real security challenges in peripheral areas.
+The tourist corridor (Barrio Antiguo, Valle, San Pedro) is well-established and actively managed, and security presence will be significantly elevated during a major FIFA event.
+Standard urban vigilance applies: don't flash expensive equipment, use ride-hailing apps, and travel with others at night.

-Stay: Centro / Barrio Antiguo for atmosphere and easy walking access.
-San Pedro Garza García for upscale options and a safer residential feel.
+Stay: Centro / Barrio Antiguo for atmosphere and easy walking.
+San Pedro Garza García for upscale options and a quieter residential feel.

-For fans considering both the Canadian and Mexican legs of the tournament, logistics require some thought.
+For fans considering both the Canadian and Mexican legs, logistics need some thought.
 Vancouver and Toronto are 5 hours apart by flight.
 Mexico City is 5 hours from Toronto and 3.5 from Vancouver by air.
-There's no practical ground route that connects Canada and Mexico in time with a match schedule.
+There's no practical ground route connecting Canada and Mexico in time with a match schedule.

-The sensible approach: build a Canadian segment (Vancouver and/or Toronto) for early group stage matches, then fly south for the Mexican cities before returning to the US for the knockout rounds.
+The sensible approach: build a Canadian segment (Vancouver and/or Toronto) for early group stage matches, fly south for the Mexican cities, then come back into the US for the knockout rounds.

 Generate a free itinerary that maps your specific matches, cities, and travel days at savvyjetsetter.ca/plan — it takes under 60 seconds and gives you a day-by-day breakdown you can actually work from.

 Booking accommodation too late for Vancouver or Toronto.
-Both cities are already expensive; during a major FIFA tournament they become extraordinary.
+Both cities are already expensive.
+During a major FIFA tournament they get extreme.
 Six months minimum lead time is not an exaggeration.

 Underestimating Mexico City's size.
 Getting from Condesa to the Azteca and back can eat 3+ hours on a crowded match day.
 Build buffer time into everything.

 Skipping the local football culture in Guadalajara.
-An evening at a Chivas or Atlas cantina watching a Liga MX match before the World Cup starts is a richer experience than many things on the tourist circuit.
+An evening at a Chivas or Atlas cantina watching a Liga MX match before the World Cup even starts is a richer experience than half the things on the tourist circuit.

 Not having a data plan for Mexico.
 Local SIM cards (Telcel or AT&T Mexico) are cheap at the airport.
 Don't rely on hotel Wi-Fi for maps and transport apps in unfamiliar cities.

-Treating fan zones as a fallback, not a feature.
+Treating fan zones as a fallback rather than the main plan.
 FIFA's free fan festivals are genuinely well-produced.
-They're not the consolation prize — they're often more fun than the stadium experience for group stage games.
+They're often more fun than the stadium experience for group stage games, not the consolation prize.

-The 2026 World Cup is the first with 48 teams, which means more matches, more nations involved, and a longer, richer group stage.
-For fans without tickets, that's actually an advantage: there's almost always a match to watch, and the host cities will be running on tournament energy for over five weeks.
+The 2026 World Cup is the first with 48 teams, which means more matches, more nations involved, and a longer group stage.
+For fans without tickets, that's actually a good thing: there's almost always a game to watch, and the host cities will be running on tournament energy for over five weeks.

-Whether you're building a two-week trip around a single host country or trying to catch matches across three countries and a dozen cities, the experience is what you make of it — and the fan watching experience is one of the best in world sport.
+Whether you're building a two-week trip around a single host country or chasing matches across three countries and a dozen cities, the experience is what you make of it.
+The fan watching experience at a World Cup is one of the best in world sport.

-For expert planning help, personalized hotel picks, and VIP access where it matters, reach out at savvyjetsetter.ca/inquiry — our travel advisory service can build the whole trip around the tournament schedule, with the right hotels, the right neighborhoods, and no wasted days.
+For expert planning help, personalized hotel picks, and VIP access where it matters, reach out at savvyjetsetter.ca/inquiry.
+Our travel advisory service can build the whole trip around the tournament schedule, with the right hotels, the right neighbourhoods, and no wasted days.

 See Part 1 of this series for the complete guide to all 10 American host cities: New York, Los Angeles, Dallas, Atlanta, Seattle, Boston, Kansas City, Philadelphia, Miami, and San Francisco.